- Services & Solutions

-Senior Center Manager, Center for Education Policy
+Senior Center Manager, SRI Education

 Kristin Bosetti has more than 10 years of experience leading and managing research projects and people.
 She contributes to Center development through building staff capacity and oversees operational, financial, and planning aspects of the Center.
 Bosetti conducts research on K–16 education reform initiatives with a focus on education partnerships, transitions to postsecondary education, college and career readiness, and teacher development.